 It’s actually fairly simple.
 The hopeful ejaculator lies on her back, her lover sitting between her legs (let’s make the lover male so we can differentiate the players).
 Proceed to do whatever turns you on.
 During your lovemaking, ask your partner to put one or two fingers into your vagina and stroke and rub the upper surface, which will be slick and wet and may swell with your arousal.
 It will feel good.
 Tell him how to touch you and direct him to just the right places.
 Experiment with different pressures and rhythms.
 When you discover something that feels delightful, ask him to continue the action.
 Can he feel that spot swelling even more?
 It might feel like a bunch of miniature grapes, or a bag of tiny marbles.
 Can you feel yourself wanting to push into his fingers?
 Do so.
 That familiar feeling of impending orgasm may well follow this phase.
 Go with it.
 Let yourself feel as good as you can.
 Hold nothing back.
 Push into it.
 Allow yourself to explode into the feeling.
 If it feels like you are beginning to pee, push past it, for this feeling precedes the release of the fluid.
 Continue to ride the sensations, and you may very well feel the warm and powerful gush of liquid pushing against your lover’s hand.
 Surrender to these urges, these sensations.
 Allow your body to behave in whatever way it wants.
 You may very well experience your first ejaculation.
 If not, you will still have had a memorable sexual experience.

-Some women report that ejaculation happens easily during fisting.
+Some report that female ejaculation happens easily during fisting.
 Perhaps the extra containment and the determined stroking aid in the process.
 In any case, if you enjoy being fisted, do not be surprised if this triggers an ejaculation.
 And don’t forget to be prepared.
 There can be a lot of liquid, from a teaspoon or two up to almost a litre, giving new meaning to ‘sleeping in the wet spot’.
 Flannel-backed sheeting sold in baby supply stores can save your mattress and keep everyone more comfortable.
 Of course, it means more laundry, but this is a small price to pay for such extravagant sexual excitement.

 It really doesn’t matter if you ejaculate or if you don’t.
 Sex is supposed to be fun.
 It’s important that we enjoy our bodies and the delight they can bring us.
 If that includes ejaculation, celebrate it.
 We no longer must fear the embarrassment or shame that we will pee on our lovers (some body fluids are good and others not?
 How silly!)
 Ejaculators can now proudly come out of yet another sexual closet and rejoice in this unique and yet so universal experience.